 Building a community facility

-If you want to build a community facility, such as a community centre, community hall or club house, you can use the following information to find out if your project needs planning approval.
+If you want to build a community facility, use the following information to find out if your project needs planning approval.
+Community facilities include such buildings as a community centre, community hall or club house.

-A premises used for a community use provides either artistic, social or cultural facilities or community support services to the public and may include the preparation and service of food and drink.
-Brisbane City Plan 2014 includes community centres and community halls as examples of a community use.
+A premises used for community use provides either artistic, social or cultural facilities or community support services to the public.
+It may include the preparation and service of food and drink.
+Brisbane City Plan 2014 includes community centres and community halls as examples of community use.
 Other examples include an art gallery, library or museum.

 The City Plan defines a community care centre as a premises used to provide social support but not accommodation.
 A community care centre may provide medical care but it is not the primary use of the facility, e.g. disability support services, drop-in centres, respite centre and integrated Indigenous support centres.